shorif2000/plentific/README.md

 ## Assumptions

 Kept it as basic as possible.
-Added a bit of redux, redux-form, router, csp I would have had an api call to get count of search instead of grabbing all the result and creating paginations etc.
+Added a bit of redux, redux-form, react-router, CSP
+I would have had an api call to get count of search instead of grabbing all the result to get total count for creating paginations etc. assumed pagination numbers will not show when there is less than 20 search results.